moomerman/odin-sokol-hot-reload-template/README.md

 ## Getting started with Hot Reload

-1. Run `build.py -hot-reload -run` (you need Python) -- It should download and build the Sokol bindings for you
+1. Run `build.py -hot-reload -run` (you need Python) -- It should download the Sokol bindings and try to build the Sokol C libraries.
-2. If the building of the Sokol bindings failed in step 2) then you can re-run it using `build.py -hot-reload -compile-sokol -run`
+2. If the building of the Sokol C libraries failed in step 2) then you can re-run it by adding `-compile-sokol`: `build.py -hot-reload -compile-sokol -run` -- Common reasons for failing to compile the C libaries is that it can't find a C compiler.
 3. A game with just a spinning cube should start
 4. Leave the game running, change a some line in `game.odin`.
 Modify the line `g.rx += 60 * dt` to use the value `500` instead of `60`.
 5. Re-run `build.py -hot-reload`.
 The game DLL will re-compile and get reloaded.
 The cube will spin faster.